lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 src="%ATTACHURL%/hdfview_memory.png" style="float: right; margin-left:
 10px;" title="hdfview" width="324" /> \</a>

-SLURM offers the option to gather profiling data from every task/node of the job.
+Slurm offers the option to gather profiling data from every task/node of the job.
 Following data can be gathered:

 - Task data, such as CPU frequency, CPU utilization, memory